Skip to content

 Which camera should you get and which is the best software?

-Actually, the best camera is the one you can afford.
-You definitely want to get a camera with at least an APS-C sensor.
+The best camera is the one you can afford.
+You want to get a camera with at least an APS-C sensor.
 This is because smaller sensors will produce images with too much digital noise.
-This being said any entry-level DLSR will work just fine.
-I actually don’t recommend any brand.
-I use Canon because my first camera was a Canon, not for any other particular reason.
+This being said, any entry-level mirrorless will work just fine.
+I don’t recommend any specific brand.
+I use Canon because my first camera was a Canon, not for any other reason.

 If you can afford it, you might consider getting a drone.
-Don’t forget to check if you can use it when traveling abroad and if you need special permits.
+Don’t forget to check if you can use it when traveling abroad and need special permits.

-About the post-processing software, there are mainly two options: Lightroom and Photoshop.
-Lightroom is the best tool to edit tons of pictures in a short time but Photoshop is far more powerful.
+Regarding the post-processing software, there are mainly two options: Lightroom and Photoshop.
+Lightroom is the best tool to edit tons of pictures quickly, but Photoshop is far more powerful.
 I use Photoshop.
-If you often digital blend your multi-exposure images I recommend you to get the RayaPro panel for Photoshop.
+If you often digitally blend your multi-exposure images, I recommend getting RayaPro panel for Photoshop.
 It will save you a lot of time.
-It’s actually my favorite Photoshop Panel.
+It’s my favorite Photoshop Panel.

 Selling your photos online: is it worth it?

-Sadly I can’t tell you what you are supposed to do and if you should jump into this adventure or not.
-But I can tell you that if you are looking for a get-rich-quick scheme this is not the right business for you.
-If you think that Microstock is bad because it’s ruining the market maybe you are right, but I learned that you cannot expect the market to adapt to you.
+Sadly, I can’t tell you what to do and whether you should jump into this adventure.
+But I can tell you that this is not the right business for you if you are looking for a get-rich-quick scheme.
+If you think that Microstock is terrible because it’s ruining the market, maybe you are right, but I learned that you cannot expect the market to adapt to you.
 It’s the other way around.

-You can either accept the change and benefit from it, like many people have done for many years now, or just sit down and think about the good old days of analogic photography.
-I can personally say that it’s possible to sell photos online and make money while traveling, but you need patience, humility, and perseverance!
+You can either accept and benefit from the change, as many people have done for years or sit down and think about the good old days of analogic photography.
+I can personally say that it’s possible to sell photos online and make money while travelling, but you need patience, humility, and perseverance!

 fisherman cormorant

-The landscape of stock agencies changes very quickly and the best agency today can be the worst tomorrow.
-I learned this the hard way and that is why I usually suggest people not be exclusive contributors to one agency.
+The landscape of stock agencies changes quickly, and the best agency today can be the worst tomorrow.
+I learned this the hard way, so I usually suggest people not be exclusive contributors to one agency.

-Suppose you upload thousands of images to one agency and you make hundreds of dollars per month.
-After some time you decide to leave your job and become a digital nomad.
+Suppose you upload thousands of images to one agency and make hundreds of dollars monthly.
+After some time, you leave your job and become a digital nomad.
 Awesome.
-But what if that agency has some problems (it happened!!!) and you stop making money because the agency closes down?
+But what if that agency has some problems (it happened!!!), and you stop making money because it closes down?
 You’ll find yourself without income in a few hours.

-If, on the other hand, you become contributors to several agencies you will certainly make less money and it will take longer to upload your images (compared to exclusive contributors) BUT even if something happens to one of the agencies you contribute to, you can still rely on the income coming from the others.
+If, on the other hand, you become a contributor to several agencies, you will certainly make less money, and it will take longer to upload your images (compared to exclusive contributors).
+However, even if something happens to one of the agencies you contribute to, you can still rely on the income coming from the others.
 This principle is not a secret: the only people who kept their riches in times of crisis were those who diversified their investments (gold, art, stock market, real estate, etc…).
 The same concept can be applied to photography.

-So the question is: which are the best MICROSTOCK agencies of 2023?
+So the question is: Which are the best MICROSTOCK agencies for 2024?
 This is my personal top 3:

 • Adobestock: This year could be the year of Adobestock, mainly thanks to Shutterstock, which has decided to cut the commissions by as much as 70%.
-The main problem of Adobestock is that at the moment it does not accept editorial files.
-Adobestock has in the past bought Fotolia, another agency extremely hated by contributors.
+The main problem of Adobestock is that it currently does not accept editorial files.
+Adobestock has previously bought Fotolia, another agency that contributors extremely hated.

-• iStock: iStock was THE agency, for quite a long time.
+• iStock: iStock was THE agency for quite a long time.
 The Agency with the capital A, but this was simply because it was the only real player in the market.
 When other agencies came around, iStock started its decline.
-The first contributors made a lot of money (especially the exclusive ones) but now iStock looks more like the Titanic: it’s sinking.
+The first contributors made a lot of money (especially the exclusive ones), but now iStock looks more like the Titanic: it’s sinking.
 It’s like a giant that couldn’t keep pace with new agencies.
-I’m listing iStock as the second-best performing agency simply because they have a lot of high-paying old customers and this means that you can still make some decent money, but I don’t know for how long.
+I’m listing iStock as the second-best performing agency simply because they have a lot of high-paying old customers, which means that you can still make some decent money, but I don’t know for how long.
 Not to mention that they keep 85% of the commissions!

 • Eightstock: Eightstock is a newish agency based in Hong Kong.
-I only recently became a contributor but I already have a pretty good impression.
-For once I had some questions and got to talk to some real people working there and not a chatbot.
+I only recently became a contributor, but I already have a good impression.
+For example, I had some questions and got to talk to real people working there, not a chatbot.
 They also have a pretty good affiliate program that anyone can join.
 You’ll get paid 10% of any sales made by anyone you refer to.
-Most importantly you earn at least 0.23$ per download but it can be more depending on how many pictures you sold in the previous 12 months.
+Most importantly, you earn at least 0.23$ per download, but it can be more depending on how many pictures you sold in the previous 12 months.

-• Pond5: If you are interested in selling Stock Footage, Pond 5 is one of the best agencies.
+• Pond5: If you want to sell Stock Footage, Pond 5 is one of the best agencies.
 Keep in mind that time-lapse videos sell way better than real-time videos.
-Here is my review of LRTimelapse, the best software to create time lapses videos.
+Here is my review of LRTimelapse, the best software to create time-lapse videos.

 What about Shutterstock?

-Up until May 31st, 2020, Shutterstock WAS, without a doubt, the best microstock agency.
-In an unexpected move, however, Shutterstock decided to change the commission model.
+Until May 31st, 2020, Shutterstock WAS, without a doubt, the best microstock agency.
+However, Shutterstock decided to change the commission model in an unexpected move.
 You can read the announcement here.
-Without going into details, you only need to know that they decided to cut the commissions by a good 70%.
-On top of that pretty, much all sales have stopped and new uploads are almost all rejected without any reason.
-Avoid it at all costs.
+Without going into details, you only need to know they decided to cut the commissions by 70%.

-Here you can find the complete list of the best Microstock and Macrostock Agencies.
+You can find the complete list of the best Microstock and Macrostock Agencies here.

 Final thoughts

-Maybe after this article, you think that selling pictures it’s too difficult.
-Well, it’s true that it requires some knowledge but there are no legal ways to make money easily.
-If you spend a little bit of time trying to improve your pictures you’ll definitely be able to make money while traveling!
+Maybe after this article, you think that selling pictures is too tricky.
+It requires some knowledge, but there are no legal ways to make money quickly.
+If you spend a little time improving your pictures, you can make money while travelling!

-Don’t miss this article if you want to learn how to digitally blend your images and here you can read how to take better travel photos.
-Here is my review of Microstock Academy, a new video series that will teach me to become a successful microstocker.
+Don’t miss this article if you want to learn how to blend your images digitally, and you can read how to take better travel photos here.

 In this article, I talk about a new trend: AI-generated images.
 Find out if you can make money selling this type of content.
 Here is my top list of AI tools for every photographer.